FAQ

 Do You Work With Local Businesses, Companies, and Brands?

 Yes.
 I work with Minnesota-based businesses, South Dakota businesses, and other companies in the Midwest highlighting restaurants, locally-made products, and other regional attributes.
-If you are interested in working with a Minnesota blogger to promote your business or brand, please send and email.
+If you are interested in working with a Minnesota blogger to promote your business or brand, please send an email or reach out on social media.

 Check out: